dirkpetersen/froster/README.md

 After the instance is created simply run `froster ssh` to login to the last EC2 instance you created or (if you have created multiple machines) `froster ssh <ip-address>`.
 Once logged in, use the up-arrow key to list the folder where data should be restored to.
 (Note the data may not be there yet)

+#### Using CyberDuck to browse Glacier

+[Cyberduck](https://cyberduck.io/download/) is a GUI tool to browse, upload and transfer data from AWS S3/Glacier.
+When creating a new Bookmark, pick the `S3 (with timestamps)` service.
+If it does not show up in the list pick `More Options...` at the bottom of the list and then search for `timestamps` in Profiles.
+This ensures that you can see the original modification date of the uploaded files while browsing and not the date they were uploaded to S3/Glacier.
+All files called `Froster.allfiles.csv` are not stored in Glacier but S3 and you can just mark the file and hit the `Edit` button in the toolbar or run ctrl+k to open that file with the default tool for csv files on your computer (this is often Excel)

 #### More detailed file system analysis

-`froster index` runs pwalk to create a large csv file with all file system information but this file is immedatly
+`froster index` runs pwalk to create a large csv file with all file system information but this file is immedatly deleted after running index and all detailed file information ist lost.
+You can save that original file (warning: it can be huge) using the `--pwalk-copy` option and then analyse that data later.

 ```
 froster index --pwalk-copy ~/my_department.csv /shared/my_department
 ```

 ## Troubleshooting